Truck Crane Slewing Bearings | Engineered Rotary Solutions | LyraDrive

 The demanding operational envelope of a truck crane necessitates a bearing design that is a study in contrasts: immense strength combined with a relatively compact form.
 Every feature is a deliberate response to the forces at play.

-Large Diameter with Optimized Cross-Section
+Large Diameter & Optimized Cross-Section

 Integrated Drive Gearing